clarencesarmiento/CS50P-Final-Project/README.md

 1. Download the program python script.
 2. Go to `cmd` and navigate to the program python script directory.
 3. Run the program python script with `python` keyword first, then `filename.py`.

+#### How to Use the Program?
+After successfully running the program, it will prompt for some birthdate.
+Enter the birthdate following the given format `Month Day, Year`.
+Example: October 20, 2000 or Oct 20, 2000.
+The program is case insensitive.